Y-wang27/anomaly_detection/README.md

 # anomaly_detection
-Data analysis project for detecting anomaly in dataset
+This is my data analysis project for detecting anomaly in dataset.
+The dataset used came from here https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud